Maximum Entropy Population-Based Training for Zero-Shot Human-AI Coordination: Experiments

-\bo{Experiments:} First, we train the population using the population entropy reward and investigate the effect of the entropy weight $\alpha$.
+\bo{Experiments:} First, we train the population using the PE bonus and investigate the effect of the entropy weight $\alpha$.
 Secondly, we use the learned maximum entropy population to train the AI agent with the learning progress-based prioritized sampling and report the performance.
-In an ablation study, we show the effectiveness of both population entropy and prioritized sampling.
-We compare our method with other methods, including Self-Play (SP) Proximal Policy Optimization (PPO)~\cite{PPO,carroll2019utility}, Population Based Training (PBT)~\cite{PBT,carroll2019utility}, and Trajectory Diversity (TrajeDi)-based PBT~\cite{lupu2021trajectory}.
-To test the methods, we use the protocol proposed by Carroll et al.\ \cite{carroll2019utility}, in which a human proxy model, $H_{Proxy}$, is used for evaluation.
+In the ablation study, we show the effectiveness of both population entropy and prioritized sampling.
+We also show the comparison between MEP and Maximum Population Diversity (MPD), which maximizes the population diversity objective, see Section~\ref{sec:pd}.
+We compare our method with other methods, including Self-Play (SP) Proximal Policy Optimization~\cite{PPO,carroll2019utility}, Population Based Training (PBT)~\cite{PBT,carroll2019utility}, Trajectory Diversity (TrajeDi)~\cite{lupu2021trajectory}, Fictitious Co-Play (FCP)~\cite{strouse2021collaborating}, and MPD.
+To evaluate these methods, we use the protocol proposed by Carroll et al.~\cite{carroll2019utility}, in which a human proxy model, $H_{Proxy}$, is used for evaluation.
 The human proxy model is trained through behavior cloning~\cite{BehavioralCloning} on the collected human data.
 Furthermore, we conduct a user study using Amazon Mechanical Turk (AMT), in which we deploy our models through web interfaces and let real human players play with the AI agents.
-The experimental details are shown in Appendix~\ref{app:experimental_details}.
+We present both the quantitative results and the qualitative findings.
+The experimental details are shown in Appendix D. Our code is available at \url{https://github.com/ruizhaogit/maximum_entropy_population_based_training}.